marcosmro/coursera-getting-and-cleaning-data-project/README.md

 # Coursera - Getting and Cleaning Data Course - Peer-graded Assignment

-The data used in this project are available at:
+The data used in this project is available at:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip